oeil/kotlin-springboot-skeleton/README.md

 This branch uses Tomcat embedded as web-server (via springboot), GraphQL web services (in addition to REST) and :fire: **Hazelcast** :fire: as datastore (clustering support out-of-the box).

-You can spin-off multiple instances of this app to replicate seamlessly datastore.
-Each instance is automatically 'active', which means you can query (GraphQL or REST) on either one - it just works.
+You can spin-off multiple instances of this app to get data replaction of the store seamlessly.
+Each instance is automatically 'active', which means you can query (via GraphQL or REST) on either one - it just works.

 ## Build Project
 ```